fbgallet/roam-extension-speech-to-roam/README.md

 **Examples**:

-`<%LIVEAIGEN:Summarize the content provided in context,{current},{append}` => text prompt applied to the current block content, AI response appended to the current block content.
+`<%LIVEAIGEN:Summarize the content provided in context,{current},{append}%>` => text prompt applied to the current block content, AI response appended to the current block content.

 `<%LIVEAIGEN:{((cSoBrilIU))+((Iuq6UTY5C))},[[my last article]],,,4%>` => prompt in the first referenced block (and children) and instructions (for example about the output format) in the second referenced block, will be applied to the content of 'my last article' page and all its linked references (including up to the 4 levels).